Museum & Exhibition Studies Graduate Program Overview

 The Art History Department of the University of Illinois at Chicago offers a Master of Arts in Museum and Exhibition Studies.

 Museum and Exhibition Studies at the University of Illinois at Chicago puts social justice at the heart of our work and scholarship.
-If you are interested in learning more about how our students are redefining cultural work for the 21st Century, please join us at an info session this fall at Gallery 400 on October 6, 2016 at 6:00pm.
+If you are interested in learning more about how our students are redefining cultural work for the 21st Century, please join us at an info session this fall.
+The date for the 2017 info session will be announced soon.

 Museum and Exhibition Studies at UIC

 Thursday, October 6

 Chicago, IL 60607

 Full-time resident students take five core courses that focus on exhibition-making, collections, writing for exhibitions, strategies for public engagement, and museum genres and histories; complete a supervised internship; and complete a capstone activity (thesis, project, or two papers) during the two-year program.